Skip to content

 Region-Specific Cookie Consent Management

-Permissionless advertising and data collection is a thing of the past.
-Emerging privacy laws like Quebec Law 25 and older compliance regulations like GDPR & CCPA mandate that businesses must clearly allow customers to opt out of data tracking via cookie consent
+Emerging privacy laws like Quebec Law 25 and older compliance regulations like GDPR & CCPA mandate that businesses must clearly allow customers to opt out of data tracking via cookie consent.

-Businesses must also distinguish between necessary cookies and those used for advertising purposes.
-Enzuzo’s cookie consent manager helps you configure your cookie notice to match your brand and set it up to show for IP addresses from specific countries.
+Businesses must also distinguish between necessary cookies and those used for advertising or statistical analysis.
+Enzuzo’s cookie consent manager helps you configure your cookie notice to match your brand and set it up to show for specific regions.

 No-Code Platform Set up in Minutes